Siderus/Orion/README.md

-# Lumpy - Easy-to-Use and KISS desktop client for IPFS
+# Lumpy - Easy and KISS desktop client for IPFS
-Lumpy is an easy-to-use and KISS [IPFS](http://ipfs.io) desktop client, to add, remove and manage the repository and the node info.
+Lumpy is an easy and KISS [inter planetary file system](http://ipfs.io) desktop client.
+It allows you to easily add and remove files, and manage the repository and the daemon.

 ![StorageList Screenshot](.readme/StorageList.png)